The people who know you and still like you

 What “Choosing friends and family” is about:

-So appreciate and be nice to your family in the good times, because you may need them in the tough times.
-And yes, while family will judge you (as will your friends) they will still be there for you when you need them.
+So appreciate and be nice to your family in the good times, because you may need them in the bad.
+And yes, while family will judge you (so will your friends) they will more often than not still be there for you when you need them.
+Even when you don’t deserve them.

 I’ve learned a million things about relationships over the years.
-They are what make life worth living, but they are also what can make life miserable.
+They’re what make life worth living, but they can also make life miserable.
 The trick is to learn how to skillfully navigating those waters, and know when to hang on and when to move on.

 “To have a friend, you must be a friend, starting with yourself.” ~ Unknown